 Papua New Guinea

-Papua New Guinea (PNG) is a lower-middle income country that exhibits mid-range performance across all categories of the GSoD framework, although its performance in Representation, Rights and Rule of Law is on the lower end of the middle range band.
-It falls within the top 25 per cent of countries in the world with regard to Freedom of Religion and Electoral Participation but within the bottom 25 percent with regard to Basic Welfare, Political Equality, Gender Equality, and Absence of Corruption.
-Between 2017 and 2022, there was a rise in the Freedom of Expression factor and a fall in Freedom of Movement and Absence of Corruption.
+Papua New Guinea (PNG) is a lower-middle income country that exhibits mid-range performance across all categories of the GSoD framework.
+Although its performance in Representation, Rights and Rule of Law is on the lower end of the middle range.
+It falls within the top 25 per cent of countries in the world with regard to Freedom of Religion and Electoral Participation but within the bottom 25 percent with regard to Basic Welfare, Economic Equality, Gender Equality, Inclusive Suffrage, Direct Democracy and Absence of Corruption.
+In the last five years, Papua New Guinea experienced a significant rise in the Freedom of Expression indicator, but also a decline in Absence of Corruption.
 The country is made up of a mainland and 600 islands, with an economy that primarily depends on the agricultural, forestry and fishing sectors as well as the minerals and energy extraction sectors.
 Over 80 per cent of the population is rural and dependent on semi-subsistence agriculture.
 Its high rural poverty rate has threatened indigenous languages, with more young people turning towards the official national languages to escape poverty.

 Present-day Papua New Guinea was settled over a period of 40,000 years by the Melanesian people.
 The country was then subject to European and Australian rule from the late 1800s until 1975.
 Post-colonial politics in PNG has been dominated by a debate over sovereignty, rooted in issues concerning land ownership, the place of customary laws, and the role of extractive industries.
 Successive governments have been characterized by instability and party politics based on personality and resources of leaders, rather than ideology or policy, culminating in a constitutional crisis in 2011.
 The impacts of mining, including environmental damage, land disputes and increased social problems, have resulted in prolonged periods of conflict and violence.
 A high incidence of tribal violence, particularly in the Highlands, is rooted in high rates of youth unemployment.
 In addition, from 1989 to 1998, separatist forces in Bougainville rebelled over questions of self-determination and land ownership stemming from the operation of an enormous, environmentally destructive copper mine.
 A peace agreement led to regional autonomy in 2001, and in 2021 the central government promised Bougainville independence in 2027.
 While Papua New Guinea is the most ethno-linguistically diverse country in the world, the impacts of ethnic violence are mostly felt on the local level and rarely pose a threat to the national government.